KosmosFult/Bytecask/README.md

 # Bytecask

 A simple kv store inspired by Bitcask.\
-It runs on linux/unix for the use of POSIX api.
+It runs on linux/unix for the use of unistd.h.(You can also try some solutions to compile it on windows)

 ## Reqirement
 + gnu/g++